coreruleset/documentation/content/deployment/install.md

     information see [Anomaly]({{< ref "anomaly.md" >}} "Anomaly")
--   By default ModSecurity looks for lots of issues with different databases and languages, if you are running a specific environment, you probably want to limit this behaviour for performance reasons.
+-   By default ModSecurity looks for lots of issues with different databases and languages, if you are running a specific environment, you probably want to limit this behavior for performance reasons.
 -   ModSecurity supports [Project Honeypot](https://www.projecthoneypot.org/) blacklists.
 This is a great project and all you need to do to leverage it is sign up for an [API key](https://www.projecthoneypot.org/httpbl_api.php)